schollz/paracosms/TUTORIAL.md

 you can load a file directly into paracosms through the `PARAMS` menu. any `wav` or `flac` file can be loaded.

-loading a file will activate another nice feature of paracosms - automatic warping. warping audio in this context means changing the tempo of the audio without affecting the pitch.
+loading a file will activate another feature of paracosms - automatic warping. warping audio in this context means changing the tempo of the audio without affecting the pitch.

 audio files are *only* warped in two scenarios.

-first scenario: the filename. if the filename has `bpm<number>` somewhere. the tempo is extracted from the filename and then used to warp the audio to the new tempo.
+first scenario: magic in the filename. if the filename has `bpm<number>` somewhere then the tempo is extracted from the filename and then used to warp the audio to the new tempo.

 second scenario: the parameter "guess bpm" is activated. "guess bpm" needs to be activated *before* loading the file to work. if "guess bpm" is activated, then the tempo of the file is guessed based on the length of the file and assumptions about the number of beats in the file. this doesn't always work, but if you have audio loops that clipped to multiples of 4 beats than it works pretty well.